 3.Stay Away From Making Flashy Content

 Don’t include extremely fast-changing image frames in your video.
 Sufficient contrast and video stabilization are sufficient.
-Your video should not have more than three flashes per second.
+Your video should not have more than three flashes per second, so don’t get carried away when you use a free video cutter to split your footage into multiple clips.

 4.Choose a Reliable Video Format and Accessible Video Player